For Matthew Solan & James Davis at St John & St Elizabeth Hospital and OneWelbeck

 Osteoarthritis Ankle Pain Treatment

-Arthroscopy (keyhole surgery) for ankle osteoarthritis allows the surgeon to assess and treat the joint from the inside using a minimally invasive approach.
+Through arthritic ankle surgery, a surgeon can assess and treat the joint from the inside using a minimally invasive approach.
 Arthroscopy allows the joint to be tidied up when the arthritic process is not advanced.
-However, it does not cure the condition or halt the progression of the condition.
+However, it does not cure the condition of for severe ankle arthritis or halt the progression of the condition.

-The surgeon accesses the ankle through two or three small incisions and uses small instruments to remove loose fragments of bone, cartilage, scar and inflamed tissue.
-The surgeon can also smooth the cartilage surfaces of the joint.
+During the osteoarthritis of the ankle surgery, your surgeon will accesses the ankle through two or three small incisions and uses small instruments to remove loose fragments of bone, cartilage, scar and inflamed tissue.
+The surgeon can also smooth the cartilage surfaces of the joint during the arthritic ankle surgery.

 Book an Appointment